Crime in the City (Sixty to Zero Part I): Reception

-In a 2016 Rolling Stone Magazine readers poll, "Crime in the City" ranked as Young's 6th-best post-1970s song.
+In a 2016 Rolling Stone readers poll, "Crime in the City" ranked as Young's 6th-best post-1970s song.
 In 2014, the editors of Rolling Stone ranked "Crime in the City" as Neil Young's 82nd greatest song of all time.
 It reached number 34 on the Billboard Magazine Mainstream Rock Tracks chart.

 Greenwald described it as the "centerpiece" of Freedom and one of Young's "most accomplished works."
 Rolling Stone critic David Fricke described it as "a chilling litany of cynicism and resignation set to a skeletal, almost jazzy gallop and laced with Ben Keith’s icy steel guitar and the earthy mooing of the Bluenotes’ brass."
 Musician Hawksley Workman identified "Crime in the City" as the Neil Young song which influenced him the most, particularly the 2nd verse with its "almost somewhat untoward depiction of a scene in the studio with drugs and booze and cigarettes."
 Workman recalled listening to the song as a youngster wanting to enter the music business and thinking "this feels dirty, and I like it, you know?"

 Downing feels the original longer version had more "drive" than the officially released version.
 Neil Young's biographer Jimmy McDonough similarly felt that the song worked best in its electric version, which was played faster, and that the final released version omitted some of the song's best verses.

 Live versions

 A live version of "Crime in the City" was released on the 1991 live album Weld.
-As of 2016 Young had not played the song live in concert since 2003.
+As of 2025 Young has not played the song live in concert since 2003.

 Both electric and acoustic versions of the original "Sixty to Zero" are available on bootleg CDs.
 A seven-minute electric version from a 1988 Jones Beach concert was included on Bluenote Café, released as part of the Neil Young Archives series in 2015.
 Pitchfork contributor Tyler Wilcox called this performance "angry and invigorating as Young got in the 1980s."
 McDonough felt that the electric Jones Beach performance was the most intense performance of the song he had heard.